 However, the effect of the ocean on our mental state doesn’t stop just at the beach.
 It follows us down beneath the surface.
 Scuba diving can not only be considered a sport, but a mental activity too.
 The full immersion of your body into water creates a unique sensory experience and combined with the environmental surroundings and physical requirements of diving, it is akin to underwater meditation.

 There are numerous techniques for successful meditation but they all center around one key factor – breathing.
 Focusing on breathing allows you to become more self-aware, more centrally focused and more relaxed.
 While diving you tend to automatically slow your breathing and breathe more deeply.
-This induces a state of calm that reduces your heart rate and lowers your blood pressure.
+This induces a state of calm that reduces your heart rate and lowers your blood pressure how do i buy facebook followers.
 Deep breathing increases oxygen levels which benefits both the mind and the body.
 As we focus on our breathing we enter a meditative state in that our minds are cleared of the many thoughts that we would otherwise be having on land.
 All that matters is our breathing and the underwater world around us.
 Achieving a singular focus is one of the main aims of meditation – one which many people can struggle with as their minds tend to wander and take them off course.
 For divers we achieve a singular focus state of mind almost every time we enter the water and become one with the world around us, our breathing and our body.

 Additionally it helps that underwater is a sound vacuum, and this combined with the deep breathing and peaceful setting creates a safe space to escape and let go of worries.
 You’re blissfully aware that you won’t and can’t be disrupted by a ringing phone or a pinging inbox.
 With the sounds and distractions of the world above the surface drowned out, you become more aware of the unique sounds of the ocean: waves breaking, the sound of the coral reef, a boat in the distance… and most of all, your own breathing.